 Los Altos is a medium-sized city located in the state of California.
 With a population of 30,671 people and eight constituent neighborhoods, Los Altos is the 251st largest community in California.

 Los Altos home prices are not only among the most expensive in California, but Los Altos real estate also consistently ranks among the most expensive in America.

-Los Altos is a decidedly white-collar city, with fully 96.79% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Los Altos is a city of professionals, managers and sales and office workers.
-There are especially a lot of people living in Los Altos who work in management occupations (23.68%), computer science and math (11.02%) and sales jobs (9.53%).
+Los Altos is a decidedly white-collar city, with fully 96.90% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Los Altos is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Los Altos who work in management occupations (26.10%), computer science and math (9.91%), and sales jobs (9.41%).

 Also of interest is that Los Altos has more people living here who work in computers and math than 95% of the places in the US.

-Los Altos is a very ethnically-diverse city.
+Los Altos is an extremely ethnically-diverse city.
 The people who call Los Altos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Los Altos residents report their race to be White, followed by Asian.
-Important ancestries of people in Los Altos include German, English, Irish, Italian, Russian and Scottish.
+Important ancestries of people in Los Altos include English, Irish, Italian, and Russian.

 The most common language spoken in Los Altos is English.
 Other important languages spoken here include Chinese and Spanish.